 Administrative transfers occur as a result of an action to enhance operations, further the Department's mission, or improve efficiency and effectiveness.
-These transfers will also occur where an act compromises the integrity of the individual or unit and/or the conduct of the employee creates an environment where the employee loses effectiveness in the unit.
 The parties agree these types of transfers from specialized units will be evaluated for necessity.

-Generally, administrative transfers do not occur as a result of single events or incidents, except where it is determined the transfer is necessary to further the Department's mission.
+Administrative transfers will be approved at the Bureau Commander level; the employee will have the ability to review that decision to the Deputy Chief.
+Generally, administrative transfers do not occur as a result of single events or incidents.

 Disciplinary transfer is an option which may occur where it is determined that an employee's conduct or performance warrants that level of discipline.
-It is understood that a transfer may occur in conjunction with some other form of discipline so long as it is differentiated as administrative or disciplinary.
+Disciplinary transfers are appealable pursuant to Article 12.